-Be Friendly and Helpful Be Considerate and Caring

-Service of the servic

-uu uu

-Be Courageous and Strong Be Responsible for What We Say and Do
+Be Friendly and Helpful Be Considerate and Caring Be Courageous and Strong Be Responsible for What We Say and Do

-Be Courageous and Strong

 Pro Tip: Head to your local Girl Scout shop for official gear, helpful tips, and the latest on council events.
 Can't make it in person?
 We're always open at GirlScoutShop.com.